jhun0514/DennisLab/README.md

-# Pipeline code for DennisLab
+# Pipeline code
-This repository is for Dennis lab application.
+This repository is for Dennis lab.
 There are a pipeline code with python and a bash code instruction.

 ## This pipeline code is written in python3, so check your python version before you run this program.
 How to check?